polesapart/timekpr-next/README.md

 </br>

-As for bugs: please describe your issues as precisely as possible including a steps to fully reproduce the issue, if applicable, describe your setup too, i.e. which distribution, version of OS, Desktop Environment are you using, be prepared to send me config and log files (they do not contain anything sensitive, except usernames).
+**As for bugs**: please describe your issues as precisely as possible including a steps to fully reproduce the issue, if applicable, describe your setup too, i.e. which distribution, version of OS, Desktop Environment are you using, be prepared to send me config and log files (they do not contain anything sensitive, except usernames).